Marcelo de Jesus Silva: Death

-Jesus Silva was killed by rival traffickers on December 3, 2010 in Lagoa da Paixão.
+Jesus Silva was killed by rival traffickers on December 3, 2010, in Lagoa da Paixão.
 He had his arms severed, his face disfigured by wood blows.
 His body was hanging from the head in a trash container.
 Police suspected that Jesus Silva was killed after he practiced robberies in that region.
 On December 29, 2011, one of the men accused of killing Jesus Silva, Fabio Cebola, was arrested by police.

 Police tales involving Jesus Silva

 One time, to escape police arrest, Jesus Silva hid himself in the housing of a public telephone.
 Jesus Silva also fired a sub-machine gun from atop the shoulders of a taller accomplice.
-On one occasion, during a police investigation in a morro in Salvador, several teams were attempting to capture a bandit.
+On one occasion, during a police investigation in a morro (a hill, or favela) in Salvador, several teams were attempting to capture a bandit.
 By radio, police officers communicated about the operation and the warning that the bandit walked off the morro.
-Jesus Silva had dribbled the police: When the police officers were discussing if the criminal had escaped, one of the officers said: "Only a dwarf has walked", one police officers responded: "The dwarf was the man!", but Jesus Silva had already escaped.
+Jesus Silva had eluded the police.
+When the police officers were discussing if the criminal had escaped, one of the officers said: "Only a dwarf has walked".
+Another police officer responded: "The dwarf was the man!", but Jesus Silva had already escaped.